-Sexual Harassment is pervasive and/or severe unwelcome sexual advances, requests for sexual favors, and other conduct of a sexual nature when: … Such conduct has the purpose or effect of unreasonably interfering with an individual’s performance or creating an intimidating, hostile, or offensive environment.
+3.2.1 Sexual Harassment is unwelcome sexual advances, requests for sexual favors, and other conduct of a sexual nature when: … Such conduct unreasonably interferes with an individual’s work or academic performance or creates an intimidating, hostile, or offensive work or academic environment.
+An individual may experience sexual harassment even if the offensive conduct was not aimed directly at them.

 Behavior of a harassing nature that does not rise to the level of unlawful harassment but is nevertheless determined to be inappropriate may subject the offender to disciplinary action.